Tailor-make your culinary trip to Southeast Asia

 Start thinking about your experience.
 These itineraries are simply suggestions for how you could enjoy some of the same experiences as our specialists.
 They’re just for inspiration, because your trip will be created around your particular tastes.View All Tours in Southeast Asia

 Dishes in Laos, and also the north of Thailand, are nearly always served with khâo niaw (sticky rice).

 The traditional way to eat it is to pick up a small handful in your right hand and roll it into a ball, which you then dip into various sauces.

 Also worth a try is the delicious spicy green papaya salad, one of the most common street market foods in Laos.

-Indonesia is a huge country with great diversity, and food here has been greatly influenced by travellers from all over the world.
+Indonesia is a huge country with great diversity, and food here has been greatly influenced by travelers from all over the world.
 Nowhere more so than in Sumatra, where spicy Padang curries are based on those from India, Persia and Arabia.

 Wherever you travel in Southeast Asia, do be adventurous and try 'pot luck' with a few dishes, the waiter is sure to use the ubiquitous phrase 'same, same but different' when describing your choices.

 Ubud is an ideally located town from which to base yourself if you are planning on exploring all that Bali has to offer.
 It has history, culture, architecture as well as flora and fauna to experience.